ppi/skeletonapp/README.md

 docker run -p 80:80 -v `pwd`:/var/www --link mysql ppi
 ```

-Allow a minute for the composer install to finish (docker logs ppi) and then you can now browse to your ppi application at http://192.168.66.66
+Allow a minute for the composer install to finish (docker logs -f ppi) and then you can now browse to your ppi application at http://192.168.66.66

 OSX
 ------------